Our Portable Diesel Heater setup and review

 Except, we don’t anymore, as our camper is always toasty warm thanks to a Portable Diesel Heater.

-I will do a comprehensive post on the more popular permanently installed Diesel heater soon, and what you need to look for, but this post is purely about the portable units.
+We’ve got a comprehensive post on the more popular permanently installed Diesel heater, but this post is purely about the portable diesel heaters, and covers absolutely everything you need to know about them.

 What is a Portable Diesel Heater?